Controlling exposure part 2: metering modes

 - Use exposure compensation

-We’ll look at the first two below, but will look at exposure compensation in part 3 of this series on controlling exposure.
+We’ll look at the first two below, but will look at how to use exposure compensation in part 3 of this series on controlling exposure.

 Where to find midtones in a scene